 In-store service was by far the most prompt and intimate, providing a very personalized approach for each individual.
 However, omnichannel helps to bring this personal level of customer service to other channels.

-Social media harbors conversation and interaction, making it another important point of contact for customers who wish to engage with a brand.
-Live chat through social media or other popular chat platforms offer a high level of intimacy and personalization thanks to customer data stored in the system, as well as offering speedy replies, replicating that of in-store service, again building continued and merged experiences for customers.
+Social media harbours conversation and interaction, making it another important point of contact for customers who wish to engage with a brand.
+Live chat through social media or other popular chat platforms offers a high level of intimacy and personalization thanks to customer data stored in the system, as well as offering speedy replies, replicating that of in-store service, again building continued and merged experiences for customers.
 Live chat can also be implemented directly on the e-commerce site, allowing brands to provide these services more directly.

 This list is by no means exhaustive and, as technology continues to improve and new trends start to emerge, omnichannel will become even more important.
-It is important that you account for all the ways your audience will be accessing your brand and give them the freedom to shop however they like.
+It is important that you account for all the ways your audience will access your brand and give them the freedom to shop however they like.